Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 12. They have a growth mindset.

 They view challenges and setbacks as opportunities for learning and growth, rather than as reasons to get angry.
-This mindset allows them to approach difficulties with curiosity and resilience, rather than with frustration and despair.
+Having that mindset allows them to approach difficulties with curiosity and resilience, rather than with frustration and despair.
 It also helps them cultivate a sense of optimism and a belief in their own ability to overcome obstacles.

 They understand that holding onto anger and resentment is toxic and can harm both themselves and their relationships.
 They choose to forgive those who have wronged them, not for the sake of the other person, but for their own peace of mind.
-This doesn’t mean they condone the hurtful behaviour, but it does mean they release themselves from the burden of negativity.
+That doesn’t mean they condone the hurtful behaviour, but it does mean they release themselves from the burden of negativity.

 14. They have a sense of humour.